 The Blues then managed a third win of the season as they beat Tottenham 2-1 at Maine Road , however amidst an injury crisis City soon swopped places with United at the bottom as they crashed to a 5-1 defeat against Stoke at The Victoria Ground.

-the 27th September was not the best day City have ever had as it was announced that long time President Albert V Alexander had passed away, and then The Blues played Valencia in Spain in the 2nd leg of their UEFA Cup tie and were beaten 2-1 and therefore out of the competition at the first hurdle.
+27th September 1972 was not the best day City have ever had as it was announced that long time President Albert V Alexander had passed away, and then The Blues played Valencia in Spain in the 2nd leg of their UEFA Cup tie and were beaten 2-1, and therefore out of the competition at the first hurdle.
 City’s home form in the league was improving and they beat West Brom 2-1 to move up the table to fifth from bottom.

 In the league City slipt back down to second from bottom as they drew 1-1 at home to Wolves and then lost 3-2 at Coventry.

 Malcolm Allison was a little happier with a thrilling 4-3 win over West Ham at Maine Road and then a 0-0 draw at Championship chasing Arsenal.

 The improvement continued with a 4-0 Maine Road thrashing of Derby and then a 3-2 victory at Everton to move City up to 14th in Division 1, amidst financial worries as the board reported annual losses of £38,000.

 The Blues made it 10 goals in three days as they beat rivals Manchester United 3-0 at Maine Road but then typically slumped to a 3-0 defeat against Leeds at Elland Road.